Breathing oscillations and quasi-low-dimensional structures of weakly-interacting degenerate Fermi gases in highly-anisotropic traps: Ground state properties

-In Fig.~\ref{Fig-pe0}, we show the zero-th order terms of the potential energies $U_{c 0}$ and $U_{z 0}$ in Eqs.~(\ref{Eq-62})-(\ref{Eq-65}) in the oblate deformed potentials when $N = 10^4$ and in the prolate deformed potentials when $N = 10^3$, respectively.
-The crossover behavior and the QLD shell-structures also appear in these plots.
+In Fig.~\ref{Fig-pe0}, we show the zero-th order terms $U_{c 0}$ and $U_{z 0}$ of the potential energies in eqs.~(\ref{Eq-62})-(\ref{Eq-65}) for the oblate deformed gases when $N = 10^{4}$ and prolate deformed gases when $N = 10^{3}$.
+The crossover behaviors and hierarchic structures also appear in these plots.